php-usergroup-dresden/phpdd.org/src/Contents/2018/Supporters.md

 ---

-Please give a big shout-out to the organizers of local user groups all across Germany who supported us by spreading the word about this event.
+Please give a big shout-out to the organizers of local user groups all across Germany who support us by spreading the word about this event.
 Whenever you are around one of their cities make sure to join their meetups.

 <div class="row blockspace">